MostafaRamzySayedAhmed/ShowDetailsApp/README.md

 # Show Details App
 It is a Responsive Real Time Web App for Showing Details about Items without the Need of Reloading any of it's Pages or Being Redirected to Another Page.

 # The Features
 * The Responsive, Simple & Classic Design.
-* Real Time Data Retrival App by which the User wiil not Need to Reload a Page or Being Redirected to Another One.
+* Real Time Data Retrieval App by which the User will not Need to Reload a Page or Being Redirected to Another One.
 * It will Help Users to Retrieve Data about Items in an Easy & Simple Manner.

 # The Used Technologies